My debut project "Life Is Beautiful" out 8/23!

 The inspirational single went platinum in January—a first for Pro Era—and has put an brightened spotlight on the crew, a new level of attention that Powers is more than ready for.
 This spring the 24-year-old will release his debut LP after years of proving himself to be a top-notch tour DJ for Joey and fellow Beast Coast duo the Underachievers, as well as a talented rising producer.

-The project’s lead single “Pull Up” is another potent taste of what Powers has to offer.
-Featuring ASAP Ferg and Joey, the soon-to-be summer heater has a rugged hook that’s sure to appeal to the streets.
-Denzel Curry, SuperduperKyle, IDK, Flatbush Zombies, and more will also pop up on the LP, which is sure to be full of heaters.
+The project’s lead single “Pull Up” is another potent taste of what Powers has to offer and has already racked up 17 million streams.
+Featuring A$AP Ferg and Joey, the summer heater has a rugged hook that’s sure to appeal to the streets.
+Denzel Curry, IDK, Flatbush Zombies, The Underachievers, G Perico and more will also pop up on the LP.

 Powers has already shown his rhythmic gifts and versatility throughout his short discography, which features a style that moves through stadium-status accessibility and colorful, Neptunes-like synths.
 That free-flowing style has more eyes on Powers than ever, but he doesn’t feel much pressure.
 After all, he was born for this.